Wisdom tooth: Tooth morphology

 The morphology of wisdom teeth can be variable.

 Maxillary (upper) third molars commonly have a triangular crown with a deep central fossa from which multiple irregular fissures originate.
 Their roots are commonly fused together and can be irregular in shape.

 Mandibular (lower) third molars are the smallest molar teeth in the permanent dentition.
 The crown usually takes on a rounded rectangular shape that features four or five cusps with an irregular fissure pattern.
 Roots are greatly reduced in size and can be fused together.

 Dental notation

 There are several notation systems used in dentistry to identify teeth.
 Under the Palmer/Zsigmondy system, the right and left maxillary wisdom teeth are represented by ^{8}⏌ and ⎿^{8}, while _{8}⏋ and ⎾_{8} represent the right and left mandibular wisdom teeth.
 Under the FDI notational system, the right and left maxillary third molars are numbered 18 and 28, respectively, and the right and left mandibular third molars are numbered 48 and 38.
-According to the Universal Numbering System the right and left upper wisdom teeth are numbered 1 and 16 and the right and left lower wisdom teeth are 17 and 32.
+According to the Universal Numbering System the right and left upper wisdom teeth are numbered 1 and 16 and the right and left lower wisdom teeth are 32 and 17.